Ted DiBiase

 Theodore Marvin DiBiase Sr. (/diːbiˈʌsi/; born January 18, 1954) is an American retired professional wrestler, manager, and color commentator.
 He is signed to WWE as of 2024, where he works in their Legends program.
 DiBiase achieved championship success in a number of wrestling promotions, holding thirty titles during his professional wrestling career.
 He is best recalled by mainstream audiences for his time in the World Wrestling Federation (WWF), where he wrestled as "the Million Dollar Man" Ted DiBiase.
 He has been named as one of the best technical wrestlers, and greatest villains in pro wrestling history.

 Among other accolades in the WWF/E, DiBiase was the first WWF North American Heavyweight Champion, a three-time WWF Tag Team Champion (with Irwin R. Schyster), a one-time WWE 24/7 Champion, and winner of the 1988 King of the Ring tournament.
 DiBiase purchased the WWF World Heavyweight Championship from André the Giant.
 DiBiase also awarded himself the Million Dollar Championship, which was held by various associated wrestlers including DiBiase's onscreen proteges, Stone Cold Steve Austin and LA Knight.
 DiBiase headlined multiple WWF cards, including WrestleMania IV and the first-ever SummerSlam in 1988.
 DiBiase is a member of several professional wrestling halls of fame: he was inducted into the Wrestling Observer Newsletter Hall of Fame upon its inception in 1996, and headlined the 2010 WWE Hall of Fame ceremony.

+He also had a major run in Mid-South Wrestling, where he on numerous occasions won the Mid-South North American Heavyweight Championship and Mid-South Tag Team Championship.

 Early life

-DiBiase was born Theodore Marvin Willis in Omaha, Nebraska.
-He is the biological son of Ted Wills, an entertainer and singer; and Helen Nevins, a wrestler.
-He is the adopted son of wrestler "Iron" Mike DiBiase, who married his mother when he was 4 years old.
+Theodore Marvin Willis was born in Omaha, Nebraska.
+He is the biological son of Ted Willis, an entertainer and singer; and Gladys Helen Nevins, a wrestler.
+He is the adopted son of wrestler "Iron" Mike DiBiase, who married his mother when he was four years old.
 His adoptive father Mike died of a heart attack in the ring when DiBiase was 15.
 Seven-time NWA World champion Harley Race rushed to the ring and performed CPR, but was unable to save Iron Mike's life.
-In response, his mother suffered from depression and alcoholism, so DiBiase was moved to Willcox, Arizona, to live with his grandparents.
+Afterward, his mother suffered from depression and alcoholism, so DiBiase was moved to Willcox, Arizona, to live with his grandparents.
 He attended Creighton Preparatory high school in Omaha, Nebraska and attended West Texas State University on a football scholarship.
 While there he became a member of the Alpha Tau Omega fraternity.
 However, due to an injury in his senior year, he later dropped out of college to begin a career in professional wrestling.